ibm-cloud-docs/vmware-service/vmaas/vdc-view-delete.md

    * The 6 public IP addresses that are assigned to the VDC.
 The IP addresses can be assigned to support public egress and ingress against the VDC and are not intended to enable VDC creation.
 It is recommended to use the included VDC firewalls when you are using the public IP addresses.

 4. To reset the administrator password, click **Reset on site level**.
+5. Use the toggle to either enable or disable fast provisioning.
-5. To access the service and to create and manage networking and workloads, click **VMware Cloud Director console**.
+6. To access the service and to create and manage networking and workloads, click **VMware Cloud Director console**.
 For more information, see [Accessing the VMware Cloud Director console](/docs/vmware-service?topic=vmware-service-accessing-vcd-console).

 ## Procedure to delete VDCs
 {: #vdc-view-delete-delete}